 A lug centric rim relies solely on the lug nuts to center and support the weight of the vehicle.
 In the case of these heavy SuperDuty trucks, never mount a lug centric wheel or adapter to the vehicle.
 The studs will likely fail causing the wheel to separate from the vehicle.

-There are a few differences between the rims spanning 1999 to 2008.
+There are a few differences between the rims spanning the years of 1999 to 2017.
 In 2004, Ford changed the Superduty wheel stud thread pitch FROM 14MM x 2.0mm TO 14MM x 1.5mm.
 The other more notable difference is the offset of the wheel.
-The wheel offset was modified in 2004 to accompany coil springs and a shorter turn radius.
-You can not directly mount a 2004 + rim to a 1999 - 2003 truck because the rim will sit exactly 2 inches too far inward which allows the tire to rub when turning and decreases vehicle stability.
+The wheel offset was modified in the 2005 model year to accompany coil springs and a shorter turn radius.
+You can not directly mount a 2005 + rim to a 1999 - 2003 truck because the rim will sit exactly 2 inches too far inward which allows the tire to rub when turning and decreases vehicle stability.
 The solution to this issue is purchasing wheel adapters / spacer that replaces the offset to sit the tire assembly where it was originally.
 This also solves any issues of extreme wear on suspension parts like ball joints.
 Remember that word I told you to remember, HUB CENTRIC?
 You must purchase hub centric adapters or you may be endangering yourself or others.

 The Ford Superduty wheel adapters are sold in pairs.
 The front wheel adapters are different from the real wheel adapters.
 I did a lot of research.
 The community recommends steel adapters but those are very expensive and often must be custom made.
 If you purchase the correct adapter, aluminum will not be an issue for you.
 I only found a few select manufacturers selling proper hub centric wheel adapters.
 They are easy to tell apart even by looking at a photo.
 Below I have included two links to wheel adapters I have personally used and inspected for proper fit.
 If you check out those adapters you will notice in the picture that you can see a "raised" portion protruding from the center by about a half inch.
 This is hub centric extension that the rim rides on.
 Be sure that any adapter you buy has this feature, otherwise, it is not a hub centric adapter.